This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Once I realized that I could convert hotel points to air miles, I started looking at various credit card offers that offered hotel points as promotional bonuses.

 Sure enough, I found a Marriott card that would earn me 50,000 Marriott points after I hit a minimum spend.
-I employed the same strategies that I used above with my new American Airlines credit cards to rack up the initial bonus miles in a short period of time.
+I employed the same strategies that I used above with my other new credit cards to rack up the initial bonus miles in a short period of time.

 Miles earned: 15,000